-Recently I had to create a simple feature - two factor authentication (2FA) in a Rails application.
-I began with some quick research to see what is available online, what is recommended, and to think about how it might fit in with our projects at Netguru.
+Recently I had to create a simple feature - two-factor authentication (2FA) in a Rails application.
+I began with some quick research to see what is available online and recommended, as well as to think about how it might fit in with our projects at Netguru.
 See how I came up with a solution for 2-factor authentication in Devise.

 Assumptions: you have Devise set up and working.
 All you want is to extend it by adding 2FA based on SMS.

 Pros: Integrating takes very little time - just a few lines of code to get the basic setup.

 Cons: it only handles Authy and is quite expensive - it costs $0.09 for each authentication that requires SMS (if the user saves the device, this is no longer required) and $0.05 for each SMS sent.
 However, if all you need is to verify your MVP, it’s great to move as fast as possible and pay later.

 Devise with Two-factor Authentication Using Google Authenticator - No SMS Support